kheffah/metagenome_assignment/metagenomic_exercise.md

     Rscript -e "library(knitr); knit('my.Rmd')"

-When you have finished your work on the server, I recommend moveing the .md file over to your laptop for the final editing.
+When you have finished your work on the server, I recommend moving the .md file over to your laptop for the final editing.
 Create a new folder for the writeup containing your .md file.
 You can use Rstudio or any text editor to edit.
 There are also free markdown editors for [Mac](https://macdown.uranusjr.com) and [Windows/Linux](https://remarkableapp.github.io).
 The easiest way to add images is to place them in your results directory and use relative paths, e.g

 ![](./Dna.png)